 The posts on this site come in three major groups:

-- Book Reflections: where I share my thoughts and reflections from recent reading
+- Book Reflections: where I share my thoughts and reflections from recent reading, usually about theology and church-related matters.
+For fiction and other bookish stuff, you can find me on Instagram and The Storygraph.

-- Preaching: transcripts of sermons and pastoral letters that I preach and write in my work as a priest
+- Preaching: sermons and pastoral letters that I preach and write in my work as a priest.

 This thinking, writing, and, I hope, the conversations that come from them are not efforts at certainty, gatekeeping, or drawing lines in the sand.
 Rather, I hope they can be seen and heard as explorations and expressions of curiosity about God, Creation, and all things sacred.
 Cole Arthur Riley, the curator of www.blackliturgist.com wrote this prayer and it seems fitting to share with you here: